-1. On May 3, 1976, a copy of a Notice of Intent to annex was filed with the Minnesota Municipal Board by the City of Jordan.
-Further procedural discussion is contained within the accompanying memorandum which is hereby incorporated by reference.
-The Notice of Intent contained all the information required by statute including a stateintersection with the East line of said Southeast quarter thence South along said East line to the point of beginning, all in Sand Creek Township, Scott County, Minnesota.
+1. On May 3, 1976, a copy of a petition for annexation by the sole property owner was filed with the Minnesota Municipal Board.
+Further procedural descussions is contained within the accompanying memorandum which is hereby incorporated by reference.
+The petition contained all the information required by statute including a